-3. Foundation / Concrete Walls (Months 15 to 30):
+3. Foundation / Concrete Walls (April 2016 to February 2017):

-This phase consists of pumping and placing concrete spread footings and poured in place concrete walls.
-The concrete walls will be constructed after the start of steel erection as the two are tied together.
-The two tower cranes will be erected during this phase.
+This phase consists of pumping and placing the concrete mat foundation and poured in place interior concrete walls and columns, and placing the exterior basement walls with pneumatic methods (shotcrete).
+The tower crane will be erected during this phase.

-- a.
-Public Safety / Site Security: same as above. - b.
-Hours, Noise and Vibration: Noise will primarily come from engines of the concrete trucks, pumps and placing equipment.
+a.
+Public Safety / Site Security: same as above.

-- c.
-Air Quality: Early in this phase the soil exposed by the excavation will be covered by concrete and base rock.
+- b.
+Hours, Noise and Vibration: Noise will primarily come from engines of the concrete trucks, pumps and placing equipment. - c.
+Air Quality: Early in this phase the soil exposed by the excavation will be covered by a concrete mud slab.
 The potential for dust emissions from soil will be greatly reduced, and will be minimized further by measures listed above.
 Usage of emission-generating equipment will be minimized to the extent practicable, and conducted as far from site boundaries as possible. - d.
 Storm Water: Erosion control measures will be maintained during this phase. - e.
 Waste: The Contractor will be using debris boxes that will be delivered and removed (daily to weekly) as required by waste stream. - f.
 Traffic, Parking: The contractor shall develop and execute a site specific Construction Traffic Management Plan in accordance with all local governing agencies including but not limited to flagman and traffic control plan.
 The plan will be designed to minimize the interface wherever possible between Public and Site traffic, and reducing the number of deliveries where practicable, including the staging of deliveries such that the volume of traffic is kept as even as possible avoiding peaks, and controlling vehicular movements on the Project.

-4. Steel Erection/Concrete Decks (Months 18 to 34):
+4. Steel Erection/Concrete Decks (February 2017 to June 2017):

 During this phase, the Contractor will be delivering and erecting structural steel, setting metal decking, delivering and placing reinforcement steel then pouring the floor and roof decks.
-Tower cranes are the primary method of handling material.
+The tower crane is the primary method of handling material.
 Concrete pumps and trucks will be used.

 - a.
 Public Safety / Site Security: Fencing will be maintained - b.
 Hours, Noise and Vibration: Tower cranes will be the primary means of setting steel.
 Most noise will still be from engines.
-The tower cranes and manhoists will be located near the center of the site, away form the edges of the site.
+The tower cranes and manhoists will be located near the center of the site, away from the edges of the site.
 The tower cranes will be electrically powered and not include diesel engines. - c.
 Air Quality: To the extent possible, emission-generating equipment will be operated away from the site perimeter (Note, though, that the concrete pumping equipment must be operated outside the building perimeter). - d.
-Storm Water: Erosion control measures will be maintained during this phase. - e.
-Waste: The Contractor will be using debris boxes that will be delivered and removed (daily to weekly) as required by waste stream.
+Storm Water: Erosion control measures will be maintained during this phase.

-f.
+- e.
+Waste: The Contractor will be using debris boxes that will be delivered and removed (daily to weekly) as required by waste stream. - f.
 Traffic, Parking: The contractor shall develop and execute a site specific Construction Traffic Management Plan in accordance with all local governing agencies including but not limited to flagman and traffic control plan.
 The plan will be designed to minimize the interface wherever possible between Public and Site traffic, and reducing the number of deliveries where practicable, including the staging of deliveries such that the volume of traffic is kept as even as possible avoiding peaks, and controlling vehicular movements on the Project.

-5. Exterior Enclosure (Months 28 to 39):
+5. Exterior Enclosure (May 2017 to October 2017):